SpilledMilkCOM/ClickR/README.md

 # ClickR
-A SignalR Demo where you click incessantly
+### A SignalR Demo where you click incessantly
+o Incorporates the standard Chat Demo.